Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 When to use autoplay

-Autoplay's primary use case is to immediately grab a users attention on a web page.
+Autoplay’s primary use case is immediately grabbing a user’s attention on a web page.
 It can also save the user a click as long as the content is relevant to the user.

-However, autoplay can also create a negative experience for users and have a negative effect on user engagement by creating too much website noise.
+However, autoplay can also create a negative user experience and hurt user engagement by creating too much website noise.

 With that in mind, autoplay should be used in the following scenarios: